 Regular healthcare provider visits help keep track of symptoms and overall health.

-Sleep-wake cycle can be mixed up in patients with dementia.
+The sleep-wake cycle can be mixed up in people with dementia.
 They may function better being up at nighttime and sleeping during the daytime.

 Social interactions are important to maintain.